khilnani/quickedit.org/README.md

 > SHA1 and AES powered web based text encryption for mobile and desktop with Dropbox integration.

-To use, go to http://quickencrypt.org
+To use, go to http://quickencrypt.org .
+Feel free to create defect/suggestion tickets in Github.

 ## Developer Notes